Sponsoring earthquake-resistant schools

 Selecting brilliant capable partners critical to delivering a project like this.

-The UK charity Acts of Kindness Collective – have been a wonderfully supportive funding partner through this and my previous school fundraising project.
+The UK charity Acts of Kindness Collective – has been a wonderfully supportive funding partner through this and my previous school fundraising project.

 In December, Work for Good, an organisation that helps businesses raise funds for charities in the UK, ran a pre-Christmas promotion pledging to match donations made through their platform up to a certain value.
 It was great timing and because most of us run our own businesses we were fortunate to receive match funding of £4,000.